 | Beige | Adds warmth and comfort | Cosy and relaxed interiors |

-In most interiors, these colours appear across walls, furniture, textiles, and flooring surfaces.
+In most interiors, these colours appear on walls, furniture, textiles, and flooring.
 When bold tones like magenta are present, designers often rely on neutral foundations such as light wood flooring, soft grey floors, or natural stone textures to keep the palette visually balanced.
 This layered approach allows magenta to remain the focal point without dominating the entire room.

 Best Flooring Colours to Pair With Magenta Walls